VinayBatta-08/Sales-Analysis-Excel/README.md

 ## Conclusion

-The project helped me understand how Excel can be used to analyze business data, identify sales and profit trends, compare performance against targets, and present insights through an interactive dashboard.
+This project demonstrates how Microsoft Excel can be used to analyze business sales data, calculate and track important KPIs, compare actual performance with targets, identify sales and profit trends, and present business insights through an interactive dashboard.

 ## Project File